 This story was originally published in the December 2018 issue of San Francisco State University’s Xpress Magazine.
-In March of 2019, it won first place for Best Magazine Story in the California College Media Association’s Excellence in Student Media contest.
+It is repurposed here due to a technical glitch that made it otherwise unavailable.

 A year and a half before the fire incinerated their community, before they fled a whirlwind of flames, before they lived in a makeshift tent on the charred remains of their property, Jeanette Hernandez and Doug Major watched as their home burned for the first time.